angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 ---

-After the Probe ban, we in the Doomsday Discord lamented our loss and many declared they would be putting the deck down for the forseeable future.
+After the Probe ban, we in the Doomsday Discord lamented our loss and many declared they would be putting the deck down for the foreseeable future.
 Myself and a handful of others endeavored to continue casting Doomsdays, and set about picking up the pieces.
 The first list that showed any promise basically involved swapping Probes for Street Wraith, and while that deck felt okay I felt like